E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ![Preferred Path Recovery](./images/08-preferred-path-recovery.png)

-The trace confirmed that traffic returned to the lower-cost path through R1.
+The trace confirmed that traffic returned to the lower-cost path through R2.

 ---

 ## Key Takeaways

 - OSPF automatically discovers neighboring routers
-- OSPF exchanges routes instead of requiring a static route for every network
+- OSPF learns routes to networks connected to other routers
 - Router IDs uniquely identify OSPF routers
 - OSPF priority controls DR and BDR election
-- The DR and BDR are elected on shared Ethernet networks
+- R0 cannot become the DR or BDR because its priority is `0`
 - Passive interfaces advertise networks without forming unnecessary neighbors
 - OSPF cost determines the preferred path
+- The lower-cost R2 path is preferred during normal operation
-- A higher-cost path can remain available as a backup
+- The higher-cost R1 path remains available as a backup
-- OSPF automatically changes routes when a link fails
+- OSPF automatically changes routes when the preferred link fails
 - `default-information originate` advertises a default route
 - Routing tables show which OSPF routes are active
 - Traceroute shows the path traffic takes